 **Please read entire page as there is a lot of information offered here.

 Children do best when they are rested and alert.
 The intent is to make the class interesting to them so they may embark on learning a skill that will last them a lifetime.
 If they are tired from a day at school, the environment is not conducive to learning.
+Plan to provide a snack for your child before the lesson begins.
+Breaks for snacks or just a rest break will be offered hourly, especially for younger students.

-That being said, Kid’s Classes are typically held for a length of 2 hours for $60 per session.
+That being said, Kid’s Classes are typically held for a length of 2 hours for $65 per session.
 Each child is required to have their own sewing machine following the guidelines for adult machines.
 A parent for each child must be present during class time, no exception.
 There will be homework for each child to complete and the parent will need to help with this if needed.

 Kid’s projects can vary based on interest level but typically start with a simple pillowcase.